StrongKey/fido2/docs/Installation_Guide_Linux.md

     shell> curl -k https://localhost:8181/skfs/rest/application.wadl
     ```

-8. To test this SKFS installation, check out the [Basic Java Sample application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/basic) or a [JAVA proof of concept (PoC) application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/poc) which also involves user registration using emails.
+8. To **test this SKFS installation** of SKFS, check out the [Basic Java Sample application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/basic) or a [JAVA proof of concept (PoC) application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/poc) which also involves user registration using emails.

 __NOTE__: Both the signing and secret keys in the keystore use default values and should be changed after installation is completed.
 The keystore and the TrustStore are located in _/usr/local/strongkey/skfs/keystores_.
-Run the following command from _usr/local/strongkey/keymanager_ to see the usage and syntax for the keymanager tool, then change them both: (The default password for the files is _Abcd1234!_)
+Run the following command from _usr/local/strongkey/keymanager_ to see the usage and syntax for the _keymanager_ tool, then change them both: (The default password for the files is _Abcd1234!_)

     ```
     shell> java -jar keymanager.jar